BookGin/slackportal/README.md

 # SlackPortal

-SlackPortal: Create a share channel for your slack workspaces
+SlackPortal: Create a share channel for your Slack workspaces

 ## Description